maajidhusain/maajidhusain/README.md

 **Work Experience**
 - 2022 Undergraduate Researcher @ the Visual Intelligence Laboratory at the UVA School of Data Science
-- 2021 IT & Data Analaytics Intern @ The Boeing Company
+- 2021 IT & Data Analytics Intern @ The Boeing Company
 - 2020 Digital Marketing Analyst @ Ashburn Dental Care

 **About my Education**